 - Do something to help someone else – this is actually what Christmas should be about.
 Now more than ever there are people in the UK who need support.
 So if you can, use some time to help out at a food bank or offer your support to anyone who is alone.

-One aspect of self-care at Christmas that often goes totally out of the window is our physical wellbeing.
+One aspect of self-care at Christmas that often goes totally out of the window is our physical well-being.
 It’s December, it’s freezing cold, illnesses are rife and exercise is a dirty word.
-Which is exactly why it’s so important not to let the pressure of the Christmas chaos impact your physical health.
-I know it’s cold outside, but there are some ways in which you can keep on top of your fitness and wellbeing.
-Plus, you’re going to need all the strength you can get to deal with the in-laws, right?
+This is exactly why it’s so important not to let the pressure of the Christmas chaos impact your physical health.
+I know it’s cold outside, but there are some ways in which you can keep on top of your fitness and well-being.

 - Try to eat some fruit and vegetables each day – and no, a chocolate orange doesn’t count.
 Seriously though, neglecting your nutrition over Christmas is so easy to do and it messes up our health so quickly.
 I’m not saying don’t enjoy the festive treats, just remember that your body needs certain things to stay healthy and fight off those nasty colds too.